LucidH3X/LucidH3X/README.md

 ## 👋 &nbsp;Hey there!
 I'm Michael aka Lucid.H3X

 ### 👨🏻‍💻 &nbsp;About Me

 Hi My name is Lucid.H3X im a Infosec nut!
 I love all things security and tech.
-My main intrests are in WIFI and Cloud based Secuirty as well AI since its the New cutting edge of the cyberworld not to mention I have a huge facination for malware and how its made and works as well.
-I also enjoy playing old retro 8bit games Its kinda a problem.
-When im not studying for a cert or in some rabbit hole hacking and tinkering.
-You can find me most likely out and about at local furry meets or hanging out my family.
-Other side hobby would have to be crypto but thats a small hobby.
+My main interests are in WIFI and Cloud based Security as well as AI since it's the New cutting edge of the cyberworld not to mention I have a huge fascination for malware and how it's made and works as well.
+I also enjoy playing old retro 8-bit games It's kinda a problem.
+When I'm not studying for a cert or in some rabbit hole hacking and tinkering.
+You can find me most likely out and about at local furry meets or hanging out with my family.
+The other side hobby would have to be crypto but That's a small hobby.

 If you love Wardriving, Cybersecurity, Infosec, Furry, Retro games and all things tech and privacy related then add me!

-PS im a pretty big dork and tend to go on huge rants so be warned ahead of time nerds!
+PS I'm a pretty big dork and tend to go on huge rants so be warned ahead of time nerds!

 Stay Fluffy and Nerdy,